 There’s no definitive “better” option between spring water vs purified water – it largely depends on personal preference and your own standards.

 For instance, if you prefer water with plenty of minerals, spring water is probably the best choice for you.
 But not all springs are equal in quality, and one underground aquifer can often vary greatly from another.
 If you’re concerned about the quality of springs in a certain area, you may prefer to opt for a purified alternative.
 That said, both spring water and purified water are safe to drink according to the EPA’s standards, so no choice is the wrong one.

 Should I purify my own water?

 You can save money and eliminate your single-use plastic water bottle use by buying filter systems that’ll purify your drinking water at home.
 The best, purest water methods are distillation and reverse osmosis.
-RO or distilled water is typically free of more than 99.9% of all TDS, including minerals and chemicals like chlorine, so it’ll taste similar, if not better, than purified bottled water.
+RO or distilled water is typically free of up to 99% of all TDS, including minerals and chemicals like chlorine, so it’ll taste similar, if not better, than purified bottled water.

 Making a choice between water filter methods is a big decision, though, especially as the best purification systems are the biggest investments.
 However, there are often cheaper options amongst the expensive, such as distillation.
 I have plenty of handy guides, including a guide on the best systems that remove contaminants and chemicals from tap water, if you’re looking for a place to start.

 What’s the difference between filtered water, spring water vs purified water?

 Both spring water and purified types of water I’ve discussed already – but what about filtered?

 Typically, filtered water hasn’t undergone a water purification process – it’s simply filtered.
 This means that while purified water contains less than 10 parts per million (PPM) of contaminants, a filtered product may contain a higher level of contaminants and chemicals – though still significantly less than a tap water source.
 Spring water & purified sources are also usually a little more expensive than a filtered product.